DataWorkz-DE/Dataworkz-site/content/english/solutions/solutions-data-3.md

 focus: solutions

 ---
-Jouw model en data vanaf dag 1 in productie – continu en altijd up to date.
+Your model and data in production from day 1 – continuously and always up to date.

-Continous Delivery – het kort cyclisch en betrouwbaar uitrollen van nieuwe programmatuur op productie – was voor software engineering revolutionair.
-Wij weten hoe wij dit slimme principe ook kunnen toepassen op data en modellen.
-Je krijgt direct feedback en de snelst mogelijke ROI voor jouw slimme applicaties.
+Continuous Delivery – The short cyclical and reliable roll-out of new software in a production environment – has revolutionised software engineering.
+We can help you to apply this smart principle to your data and models.
+This will give you instant feedback the fastest ROI on your smart applications.